fieryorc/bq-omni-demo/README.md

 rerun the script.
 User input is cached so you don't have to re-enter the values (instead press enter).

 ## Cleanup
-Script stores all the user inputs in the cache file `aws-demo.info` in the current directory.
+Script stores all the user inputs in the cache file `omni-aws-demo.info` in the current directory.
 Delete this file if you no longer would like to cache the inputs.